 One of the most exciting challenges facing evolutionary biologists is to understand the selective pressures that drive morphological diversity.
 Competition for mates, in particular, is a potent driver in the evolution of male morphology and has given rise to many of nature’s most extreme body forms, including the flashy ornaments of female choice, and the bulky weapons of male-male combat.
-Although weapons are equally impressive and diverse as ornaments, sexual selection studies have focused almost exclusively on the process of female choice and the evolution of ornaments.
-As a result, we still lack a theoretical understanding of the evolution of male weapons, and we simply cannot explain why sexually-selected weapons are so diverse.
-The overarching aim of my research is to understand the diversity of animal weapons.
+I am broadly interested in the evolution of sexually selected traits.
+Specifically, I am interested in the elaboration and diversification of sexually selected weapons, the interaction between different mechanisms of sexual selection, and the influence of ecological factors in driving the evolution of sexually selected traits.
+I describe some of my current research interests and projects below.